Railway upgrades in Salford

 Salford Central

-Work at Salford Central began in January 2025 and will be completed by October 2025.
+Work at Salford Central began in January 2025 and was completed in October 2025.

 How will this work affect me?